camaraproject/Commonalities/documentation/CAMARA-API-Design-Guide.md

 #### 5.7.4.
 Parameters

-Parameter names are defined in lowerCamelCase: For example: `SessionId`.
+Parameter names are defined in lowerCamelCase: For example: `sessionId`.

 All parameters must have a description.
 All properties within the object must have a description.